iiasa/message-ix-models/doc/howto/slurm.rst

    Use ``$HOME`` in ``#SBATCH`` directives, **not** ``~``.
    SLURM does not expand tilde in directives — it creates a literal directory named ``~`` under your home.

+.. admonition:: On IIASA UniCC

+   The ``module purge`` / ``source`` / ``module load`` block is specific to UniCC's Lmod setup.
+   On other clusters, replace with the equivalent module commands for your system.
+   See :ref:`bootstrap-shell-config` for details.

 The directives explained:

 ``--time=3:00:00``